quanterall/HaskellMaterials/basics/05-error-handling.md

 be too cautious and expect to catch too many exceptions in pure code (and we should never throw exceptions in pure code).

-There are scenarios where this model starts falling apart a bit, however.
+There are scenarios where this model starts falling apart, however.

 ### Type signatures that don't tell us the whole truth